 There, a ceramist will create your new veneers according to your unique preferences and dental anatomy.
 The prettiest ceramic type to use is feldspathic porcelain and Emax.
 The amount of change in your smile can be stunning.

 Once the porcelain veneers are finished, they will be shipped to our office.
 We will schedule you for a second appointment, during which Dr. Fondriest will bond the restorations to your teeth.
 With proper care, veneers can last upwards of 20 years.
+See a recent veneer before and after case.

 Patients with severe or complex spacing may require orthodontics to correct the issue.
 Braces not only straighten the teeth, they also improve your overall oral health and function.
 If Dr. Fondriest determines that orthodontic treatment is needed, he will refer you to a trusted specialist in the area.
 Other issues such as periodontal disease may need treatment first.